LucianoRam/LucianoRam/README.md

 - 👋 Hi, I’m @LucianoRam
-- 👀 I’m interested in javaScripts
+- 👀 I’m interested in javaScript
-- 🌱 I’m currently learning javaScripts
+- 🌱 I’m currently learning javaScript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...javaScript
 - 📫 How to reach me ...

 <!---